 There has been much debate between the benefits of Body Mass Index (BMI) measurement as opposed to body-fat percentage scores.
-Whilst body mass index bmi takes into account body weight and height, body fat percentage measures the body composition.
-That is the fat mass, or amount of body fat, in comparison to lean mass (everything else after the fat measurement has been deducted).
+So, whilst body mass index bmi takes into account body weight and height, body fat percentage measures the body composition.
+That is, in other words, the fat mass or amount of body fat in comparison to lean mass.
+(So, lean mass is everything else after the fat measurement has been deducted).

 Medical study on Age, Gender and Race and body fat percentage.

-The 2002 Heritage medical study shown below, in full, examined the relationship between sex, age and race on body mass index and body fat measurements.
+The 2002 Heritage medical study shown below, in full, examines the relationship between sex, age and race on body mass index and body fat measurements.

 Comments and Key Points

-This study compared 665 white and black Americans, both men and women aged 17 to 65.
+The above study compared 665 white and black Americans, both men and women aged 17 to 65.
 Body Mass Index and body fat percentage were analysed.
-I’ve summarized the findings in a table below, for the benefit of people looking for this type of data.
+Below, I have summarized the findings in a table for the benefit of people looking for this type of data.

 |BMI||% fat||BMI||% fat|

 This study found no defined difference in body fat percentage in men, regardless of race.
 However, black women are heavier, their ratio of fat to Body Mass Index is similar.
 Actually, this study found a slight difference between black women and white women, but only when their Body Mass Index (BMI) is less than 25.
 No big deal.

 This graph of Body Fat percentage versus Body Mass Index, shows that women’s fat percentage is higher than men’s.
 For the same body mass index, the percentage of body fat in females was 10.4% higher than that of males.
 The curving data trend lines, shown below, look similar to other studies of body mass index versus body fat percentage.

 The 4 Equations